Simon5322/DemoTuner/README.md

 pip install -r requirements.txt

 ## Benchmark
-The main benchmark we employed for configuration evalu- ation is YCSB (Yahoo!
-Cloud Serving Benchmark), which is a frequently-used benchmarking tool for performance evaluation of DBMSs.After 安装，需要在pg.ini或mysql.ini中修改YCSB的安装路径YCSB_path
+The main benchmark we employed for configuration evaluation is YCSB (Yahoo!
+Cloud Serving Benchmark), which is a frequently used benchmarking tool for performance evaluation of DBMSs.
+After installation, you need to modify the YCSB installation path in pg.ini or mysql.ini by setting the YCSB_path.

 ## Main Code
 Run tuning_run.py with the configuration file path and the --collect option to collect and generate demonstration data.
 Set the YCSB workload type and size in mysql.ini or pg.ini.
 Then, run tuning_run.py again with the configuration file path and set the training-related options in section s1 of the .ini file to perform offline training.